francosta/job_application_tracker/README.md

 I have built this app as the final project for my Javascript module of the Flatiron School Software Engineering bootcamp.
 The brief for the project was a single page application, using vanilla Javascript as the frontend and a Ruby on Rails backend.
 Having gone through the process of searching and applying for jobs, I have found that a job application tracker dashboard would be very useful.

+# Server

+The backend was built using Ruby on Rails with an SQL database.

 Things you may want to cover: